oerpli/WebMConverter/README.md

 WebMConverter
 =============
-WebM for retards.
+WebM for GitHub staff.
 Basically, a wrapper around ffmpeg made for converting videos to WebM without having to use the command line.

 Download it [here](https://github.com/WebMBro/WebMConverter/releases).
 Download the latest Converter.zip.